grahamammal/comp225-server/Assassin Server API.md

 ```
 ### Got Target

-This endpoint remove your target from the game and provide you with a new one.
-If you got the last other person, it will redirect to /won_game
+This endpoint removes your target from the game and provides you with a new one.
+If you got the second to last person, it will return ```win: True```

 #### HTTP Request
 ---